 - The Project Owner running the project would have to change each of the scores on behalf of the evaluators

 To make changes easier for users, and to allow organizations who run a Consensus Scoring workflow, we created the Consensus Scoring feature.

 This feature will allow you to enter a single score that will override the average and all other scores entered for that particular criteria.

 NOTE: This feature is not enabled by default.
 Please contact Bonfire Support to have it turned on.

 Entering Consensus Scores

-First, navigate to your project and on the Project Details page, select Edit Project from the Actions menu (top right).
-Check off Consensus Scoring to enable the feature for that particular project.
+First, navigate to your project and on the Project Details page, select Edit Project from the Actions menu.
+Check off Consensus Scoring under the Configurations dropdown menu to enable the feature for that particular project.

-Under the Scoring Summary click on the vendor you wish to enter consensus scores for.
-This will take you to that particular vendor's scoring summary as shown below.
+Under the Scoring Summary click on the vendor you wish to enter consensus scores for:

 Lastly, you can also enter scores for criteria that haven't been scored at all.
 This is useful where individual evaluators are not expected to score the criteria individually but can come to a group decision.